DecimalTurn/VBA-on-GitHub/README.md

 ## Should you specify the `linguist-language` attribute?

-Regarding the attribute `linguist-language=vba`, I choose not to include it in the suggested template because I believe that GitHub's system to detect if a file is VBA or not is decent and if your files aren't detected as VBA, it might be telling you something about your code.
+Regarding the attribute `linguist-language=vba`, I choose not to include it in the suggested template because I believe that GitHub's system to detect if a file is VBA or not is decent enough and if your files aren't detected as VBA, it might be telling you something about your code.
   - Make sure that your files include the VBE's metadata such as the `Attribute VB_Name = "..."`
   - Use the right file extensions
   - If you `.bas` files doesn't contain any VBA specific syntax, maybe it's OK if is classified as VB6 instead.

-# Should you include a .editorconfig file in your repo?
+# Should you include a .editorconfig file in your repository?

 The `.editorconfig` file is used by many popular IDE and text editor to specify the default behavior when dealing with certain text files.
 If you want to make it easier for people to use other editors than the VBE, you can always include that file in your project.